TimoBakx/talk-dependencyinjection/talk/talk.md

 ![services.yaml with !tagged_locator](slides/slide-8.png)

 This way, you will no longer have to write your own compiler pass.
-This will save time and lets you focus on what's most important: adding more implementations of your interface.
+This will save you time and lets you focus on what's most important: adding more implementations of your interface.

 ## Multiple handlers
-Say you have again an interface and multiple implementations of that interface, but this time, you need to use all of them instead of 1 specific one.
+Say you have an interface and multiple implementations of that interface, but this time, you need to use all of them instead of 1 specific one.

 ![Handler implementation with loop](slides/slide-9.png)